 Quick Facts on Broccoli and Guinea Pigs

-- Too much broccoli can cause bladder stones in guinea pigs but when combined with similar foods.
+Too much broccoli can cause bladder stones in guinea pigs if it gets combined with similar foods.

-- Guinea pigs can also get diarrhea from too much broccoli.
+Guinea pigs can also get diarrhea from eating too much broccoli.

-- Guinea pigs love the flowers, head and stalk parts, but their favorite is the leaves around the broccoli (these are given in moderation too, due to the high levels of vitamin A in them)
+Guinea pigs love the flowers, head, and the stalk parts of broccoli, but their favorite is the leaves around the broccoli.

-- A normal serving is half a floret with the stalk underneath it, and on another day the leaves separately.
+A normal serving is half a floret with the stalk underneath it, and on a different day the leaves separately.

 As you can see, broccoli is very healthy, not just for us humans (even though some of us dislike this healthy veggie), but for guinea pigs too.
 They especially need broccoli because of vitamin C which keeps them in perfect health overall.